 One of the ways your right against self-incrimination may be violated is when the police arrest you but do not read you the Miranda rights.
 Part of the Miranda rights state that you have the right to remain silent and that if you do speak, anything you say may be used against you in a court of law.
 Failure to inform you of this right may render any statement you give to police inadmissible if you are subsequently charged with a crime.
 Also, if the police violate this right by using improper influence on you, it may be grounds to have any evidence obtained by virtue of that violation dismissed.

-How Can a Criminal Defense Lawyer in Tampa Use Self Incrimination Violations?
+How Can a Criminal Defense Lawyer in Florida Use Self Incrimination Violations?

-A constitutional rights violation can be a powerful and effective basis for your defense when you have been charged with a crime.
+A constitutional rights violation can be a powerful and an effective basis for your defense when you have been charged with a crime.
 A skilled criminal defense attorney can use this violation to have charges dismissed, confessions tossed, and evidence excluded.
-This is why you should call Rodriguez & Williamson, PLLC today at 813-320-7500 for a Free.

-Are you facing criminal charges in Tampa?
+Are you facing criminal charges in Florida?
 Please Do Not Accuse Yourself in Public.